pxw-paul/pxw-lib-sql/README.md

 ```
 Here the focus is on the ObjectScript and the SQL that's generated is hard to see.

-Using this query generator turns the above code into query where the focus is on the SQL and the logic becomes embedded as comments.
+Using this query generator, the above code could be written as a query where the focus is on the SQL and the extra logic becomes embedded as comments.
 ```
 Query SimpleFilterPXW(SearchName As %String = "", MinAge As %Integer = "") As PXW.LIB.SQL.Query [ SqlProc ]
 {